 - Dates and times that clearly describe when the user was actively using IPVanish.

-As you can see, this information proved that IPVanish wasn’t only willing to work with the authorities – it actually recorded plenty of personal data.
+As you can see, that information proved that IPVanish wasn’t only willing to work with the authorities – it actually recorded plenty of personal data as well.

 Supported Platforms & Devices